From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Introduction

 \subsection{Organization of the article}

-\begin{itemize} \item \cref{s:prelim} introduces notations and key mathematical preliminaries, covering finite-dimensional function approximations, singular value decomposition, and sampling random functions using Gaussian measures. \item \cref{s:modelProblems} presents the two parametric PDEs used as model problems for developing neural operators. \item \cref{s:nn} discusses the architectures and implementations of DeepONet, PCANet, and FNO, focusing on their core principles, critical implementation details in Python, and an evaluation of their predictive performance. \item \cref{s:bayesian} explores the application of neural operators to Bayesian inverse problems, using them as surrogates for forward models in MCMC simulations. \item \cref{s:conclusion} concludes the article, summarizing key insights, referencing additional neural operator architectures not covered here, and discussing strategies for controlling prediction errors.
-The subsection on prediction accuracy (\cref{ss:accuracy}) highlights related works and outlines potential future research directions. \end{itemize}
+\begin{itemize} \item \cref{s:prelim} introduces notation and key mathematical preliminaries, including finite-dimensional approximations of function spaces, singular value decomposition, and sampling of random functions using Gaussian measures. \item \cref{s:modelProblems} presents the parametric PDEs used as model problems. \item \cref{s:nn} discusses the architectures and implementations of DeepONet, PCANet, and FNO. \item \cref{s:bayesian} presents the application of neural operators to Bayesian inverse problems, where they are used as surrogate models in MCMC simulations. \item \cref{s:nopPerformance} evaluates the performance of the neural operators for in-distribution prediction, out-of-distribution prediction, and Bayesian inference. \item \cref{s:conclusion} collects selected recent work in the field, offers a perspective on important open issues, and concludes the article.
+The subsection on prediction accuracy (\cref{ss:accuracy}) reviews related work and identifies future research directions, while \cref{ss:foundational} discusses emerging approaches based on foundation models for PDEs.
+Final remarks are provided in \cref{ss:finalThoughts}. \item \labelcref{s:appNNPredictions,s:appBayesianInference} present additional results on neural operator predictions and Bayesian inference, respectively. \end{itemize}